pachyderm/docs-content/latest/set-up/environment-variables.md

 }
 ```

-Run this pipeline and upon completion you can view the log with
-variables by running the following command:
+Run this pipeline and, upon completion, you can view the log with variables by running the following command:

 ```s
 pachctl logs --pipeline=env